-When Kim Wall was between freelance assignments, she decided to interview 46-year-old inventor and entrepreneur Peter Madsen about the amateur space craft he was building in Copenhagen, Denmark.
+When Kim Wall was between freelance assignments, she decided to interview 46-year-old inventor and entrepreneur Peter Madsen about the amateur spacecraft he was building in Copenhagen, Denmark.
 On August 10, 2017, Wall boarded Madsen's submarine, the UC3 Nautilus, to do a quick profile she planned on pitching to Wired on the Danish inventor.
-What was supposed to be a quirky profile quickly turned into a high profile murder case.
-Wall was reported missing by her boyfriend a day after the interview, and after her dismembered body washed ashore on Amager, Denmark, a few weeks later, the investigation of the murder of Kim Wall was in full force, and Madsen was the prime suspect.
+What was supposed to be a quirky profile quickly turned into a high-profile murder case.
+Wall’s boyfriend reported her missing a day after the interview.
+After her dismembered body washed ashore on Amager, Denmark, a few weeks later, the investigation of the murder of Kim Wall was in full force, and Madsen was the prime suspect.

 Wall's Torso Was Stabbed At Least 14 Times

 On August 21, 2017, a cyclist discovered a human torso washed up on the shore of Klydesoen, an area south of Copenhagen.
 Investigators determined the remains, which an unknown assailant had repeatedly stabbed, belonged to missing Swedish journalist Kim Wall.
 The autopsy led medical examiners to conclude the assailant had stabbed her either "at the time of death or shortly afterwards."

 Investigators proposed the suspect, Peter Madsen, strategically caused wounds near the ribs to keep the body from floating to the surface of the water.
 Examiners reported multiple stab wounds to Wall's genitalia, suggesting the murder had sexual assault elements.
 The reports confirmed someone had stabbed Wall over 14 times.

 Wall's Head And Legs Were Found By Divers A Few Weeks Later